 - Direct Corporate Access

-Single immediate payments are typically one-off payments made via mobile or online banking (or by visiting a branch).
+Single immediate payments are typically one-off payments.
 This type of payment is the most common and can be made 24 hours a day.

-Forward-dated payments are also one-off payments but, they’re sent and received on a pre-arranged date, for example, to pay a bill.
-These can be sent around the clock, but bear in mind that some organisations only process payments on working days.
+Forward-dated payments are also one-off payments but they’re set up in advance and sent and received on a pre-arranged date.
+The most common example is a direct debit to pay a mobile telephone bill.
+These can be sent around the clock, but bear in mind that some organisations only will process payments on working days.

 At Starling, we have our own version of standing orders, which we call ‘scheduled payments’.
 This allows us to process payments 24/7, even if the payment date falls on a weekend.

 Direct corporate access payments are designed for businesses.
 These allow businesses to send payment messages in bulk to Faster Payments.
 These payment types are not supported at Starling Bank.

 However, authorised Payment Services Providers can apply to have indirect access to Faster Payments through Starling Banking Services.
 Our dedicated webpage provides further information on the services available.